aaronmyatt/pdwebsite/examples/gettingStarted/1-installationBeginner.md

 # How to install Pipedown
 Two commands are all you need.
-Pipedown is a (Deno) Javascript library, so we need to install Deno, and then we can install Pipedown.
-Deno provides a handy feature to install scripts globally on your system with a customisable alias.
-This is how we will install Pipedown.
+First thing we need is [Deno](https://deno.com/) - the best Javascript runtime.

 ## Install Deno
-First, follow the instructions from [Deno's website](https://deno.com/) to get Deno installed on your system.
+Follow the instructions on [Deno's website](https://deno.com/) to get Deno installed.

 <figure>
   <img src="/img/denoInstall.png" alt="Install Deno"/>